bolonobolo/bolonobolo.github.io/_posts/2019-12-30-Linux-shellcode-alphanumeric.md

 - "jmp" and "cmp" instructions: we can realize some comparisons but we can't directly use constant values with CMP.

 Not so much eh?!
-Ah and obviuosly don't forget that operands of these instructions (/r, imm8, imm32, disp8 and disp32) must also remain alphanumeric.
+Ah and obviously don't forget that operands of these instructions (/r, imm8, imm32, disp8 and disp32) must also remain alphanumeric.
 It may make our task once again more complicated...<br>

 ## First alphanumeric instructions
-No panic, we can obtain a shellcode with a little of fantasy.
+No panic, we can obtain a shellcode with a little of creativity.
 The simple idea behind is to store all that we need on the stack and lastly use the POPAD instruction to load the right things in the right places<br>
 For the lord of simplicity of our shellcode we'll take the simpliest Linux shellcode to manipulate, the ```execve()``` shellcode.<br>
 Our [shellcode](https://blackcloud.me/SLAE32-6/) should work for this purpose:
 ```nasm